aleluff/uktools/README.md

 Mint and derivatives.
 Non-Based
 <br><br>
 **Code Auto Update:**
-[Disable by default], updatable in setup
+[Disable by default], updatable in setup<br>
 This repo implement auto-update, which means that it'll automatically get last available github's version when using "normal setup"

+You can implement this feature in your project by downloading autoup script and call it (./autoup $0 $@) in each of your callable script<br>
+It doesn't support subrepo/submodule for now (external help is welcome)

 -----------------------------------------